dasayan05/tensorpp/README.md

 | [![Build Status](https://travis-ci.com/dasayan05/tensorpp.svg?branch=master)](https://travis-ci.com/dasayan05/tensorpp) |

 ### 1. Introduction
-This is a community driven project and developed collaboratively under **Crystal, a programming community**, which provides `Tensor` manipulation functionality in modern C++.
+This is a community driven project and developed collaboratively. `Tensor++` provides Tensor (N dimensional array) manipulation functionality in modern C++.
 The design goals of this project are:

+1. Design:
-1. Designing a `tensor` API similar to that of `torch`
+    * A `tensor` API similar to that of `(py)torch`
+    * Dynamic graph approach
 2. Clean API: "Easy to use, hard to misuse"
 3. Extendability: Ability to add custom functionality or extending available ones
 4. Performance: Quality code generation on varity of platforms and environments